Woo Hye-rim: Pre-debut

-Originally, Woo was a part of five-member group in training in 2009.
+Originally, Hyerim was a part of five-member group in training in 2009.
 While still in training, the group flew to China where they appeared in numerous variety shows performing dance routines and songs to showcase their talent to the Chinese audience.
-As the group had no official name they were widely known to the Chinese audiences as "JYP Sisters" or simply as "Sisters".
-They were also dubbed by JYPE as the "Chinese Wonder Girls".
-However, before the group could officially debut, two of their members withdrew leaving only three which included Lim herself as well as Jia and Fei, who both went onto become members of Miss A.
+As the group had no official name they were widely known to the Chinese audiences as "JYP Sisters" or simply as "Sisters" and were also dubbed by JYPE as the "Chinese Wonder Girls".
+However, before the group could officially debut, two of their members withdrew leaving only three which included Lim herself as well as Jia and Fei, who both went onto become members of Miss A. Hyerim later confirmed that she originally prepared debut as a member of Miss A for three-years and two months prior the group's debut, she was added as new member of Wonder Girls in January 2010.

 Wonder Girls and other activities

-On January 22, 2010, she was pulled from what would be Miss A and announced to be joining the Wonder Girls, after member Sunmi put her musical career on hiatus to focus on studies.
+On January 22, 2010, Hyerim was revealed as new member of Wonder Girls, after member Sunmi put her musical career on hiatus to focus on studies.